uKetki/PlayFeatureDelivery/README.md

 | Buck   | ./buckw build //app:bundle_release | buck-out/gen/app/bundle_release.aab              |

 ## Testing dynamic delivery
-To test dynamic features locally use [bundletool](https://developer.android.com/studio/command-line/bundletool>bundletool) and follow the below steps:
-1. Build bundle file as mentioned in Build project with Gradle and Buck section
-2. Build apks file: `bundletool build-apks --local-testing --bundle=<path_to_aab>  --output=<path_to_apks>`
-   _Make sure to include  --local-testing flag_
-3. Connect to the device/emulator
-4. Install apks: `bundletool install-apks --apks=<path_to_apks>`
+_**Note you can't build the bundle file manually as the changes are supported only with the custom Buck pex, which is downloaded from a protected repository._

-_This will generate and install multiple apks on the connected device.
-Note the difference between the buck and gradle generated apks._ The **gradle is generating extra apks for dynamic features** as follows, which buck is currently not supporting:
+With the proposed solution **buck is generating extra apks for dynamic features** as follows, similar to AGP:
 ```
 Pushed "/sdcard/Android/data/com.sample.buck.playfeaturedelivery/files/local_testing/initialInstall-xxhdpi.apk"
 Pushed "/sdcard/Android/data/com.sample.buck.playfeaturedelivery/files/local_testing/initialInstall-master.apk"